 On this page, we will explain:

-– Whether you can put a house in to trust to avoid care home fees
+– Putting your house in trust to avoid care home fees

 – What options you have to pay for your care home fees